JonathanCollu/Robotics_project/README.md

 # How to upload files on the PiCar-X robot

-All the experiments presented in the report are fully repruducible by running the following command from the main folder of the repository:
+Run the following command from the main branch main directory

 ```
 ./upload_file.sh <IP address of the picar> <local filepath>